-- Resilience in FF area is complex: no indication of where and when

-The problem of resilience of FF is also about the "experience" of inhabitants.
+- Resilience in a FF area is complex: no indication of where and when - The problem of resilience to FF and PF is also about the "experience" of inhabitants.

-- To insert the resilience aspects in a Flood Plan Management, especially toward urban and industrial areas. - It is necessary to define the different level of risk, acceptable or not acceptable, according to FF and PF events in different area.
+- To include resilience aspects in a Flood Management Plans, especially for urban and industrial areas. - It is necessary to define the different level of risk, acceptable or not acceptable, according to FF and PF events characteristics and susceptibility in different area.